 Here's a checklist of what you'll need to begin the admissions process for your RN to BSN degree online:

-- Students must submit an application to UNCW which includes a section for application to the RN-BS option.
+- Students must submit an application to UNCW which includes a section for application to the RN-BSN option.

 - Students must meet criteria for both admission to the University of North Carolina Wilmington and the RN-BSN program.

 - A 2.50 cumulative GPA.
 Each student's cumulative GPA is calculated on all transferable college courses attempted at all accredited institutions of higher education according to the guidelines in use by the UNCW Admissions Office.

 - At least 24 credits of transferable college course work, including: at least 6 credits in college-level English and at least 3 credits in college-level mathematics.

 - Additional rules may apply to students under 24—If you are under 24, ask your Enrollment Specialist for details.

 - Eligibility to return to the last institution that you attended

 - Graduation from an Associate Degree in Nursing or Diploma Registered Nurse Program